North–South Summit: Political

 The G77 gained prominence in the United Nations General Assembly in the late 1960s and early 1970s, with many members forming part of the Non-Aligned Movement that did not openly side with the bi-polar political ideologies of the Cold War.
 Some countries involved in the Non-Aligned Movement helped create the NIEO.
 With economic development being a prominent international topic, Global North countries such as the United States, United Kingdom, West Germany, and Japan, agreed to attend the Summit in response to calls from other global North powers such as France, Canada, and Mexico, to discuss the growing wealth gap of North and South.
 The effect of the Cold War was still evident during the formation of the summit as the Soviet Union chose not to attend the Summit, and Cuba was excluded at the request of the United States.
 China and Yugoslavia were the only communist countries to attend the summit.

 Location

 Located geographically directly below the United States, Mexico had sustained diplomatic relations with the US, a global superpower, and had a history of domestic policies supporting lower socio-economic classes within the country.
-With Mexican President Jose Lopez Portillo as a proponent of the NIEO and with the country’s post-revolutionist climate, to gain prominence in the international sphere, Cancun became a politically strategic location for the summit.
-As a new resort city, the Mexican government wished to transform it to a global tourist destination and locating the Summit in Cancun provided necessary exposure and publicity.
+With President José López Portillo as a proponent of the NIEO and with the country's post-revolutionist climate, to gain prominence in the international sphere, Cancún became a politically strategic location for the summit.
+As a new resort city, the Mexican government wished to transform it to a global tourist destination and locating the Summit in Cancún provided necessary exposure and publicity.